NASA introduces 4 astronauts who will fly to the moon on Artemis II mission

 The first Artemis mission, launched last October, sent an unpiloted Orion capsule around the moon in the maiden flight of NASA's Space Launch System moon rocket.

-For the Artemis 2 mission, Wiseman, Glover, Koch and Hansen will be the first astronauts to launch atop the gargantuan SLS rocket and the first to test the Orion capsule in flight.
+For the Artemis II mission, Wiseman, Glover, Koch and Hansen will be the first astronauts to launch atop the gargantuan SLS rocket and the first to test the Orion capsule in flight.

 They'll spend a day in a high Earth orbit, testing Orion's rendezvous systems, and then fire the spacecraft's service module engine to put the ship on a trajectory that will carry the crew well beyond the moon.

-Assuming Artemis 2 goes well, NASA plans to send another four astronauts to the moon in the 2025-26 timeframe — Artemis 3 — including the next man and the first woman to walk on the moon.
+Assuming Artemis II goes well, NASA plans to send another four astronauts to the moon in the 2025-26 timeframe — Artemis III — including the next man and the first woman to walk on the moon.

 One of the biggest unknowns at this point is the status of the Starship lander.